By Yevgeniy Brikman

 Installing Terraform; an overview of Terraform syntax; an overview of the Terraform CLI tool; how to deploy a single server; how to deploy a web server; how to deploy a cluster of web servers; how to deploy a load balancer; how to clean up resources you've created.

-What is Terraform state; how to store state so multiple team members can access it; how to lock state files to prevent concurrency issues; how to isolate state files to limit the damage from errors; a best-practices file and folder layout for Terraform projects; how to use read-only state.
+What is Terraform state; how to store state so multiple team members can access it; how to lock state files to prevent race conditions; how to manage secrets with Terraform; how to isolate state files to limit the damage from errors; how to use Terraform workspaces; a best-practices file and folder layout for Terraform projects; how to use read-only state.

-What are modules; how to create a basic module; how to make a module configurable; versioned modules; module tips and tricks; using modules to define reusable, configurable pieces of infrastructure.
+What are modules; how to create a basic module; how to make a module configurable; local values; versioned modules; module tips and tricks; using modules to define reusable, configurable pieces of infrastructure.

-Advanced Terraform syntax; loops; if-statements; if-else statements; interpolation functions; zero-downtime, rolling deployment; common Terraform gotchas and pitfalls.
+Advanced Terraform syntax; loops; if-statements; if-else statements; for and for-each expressions; built-in functions; zero-downtime deployment; common Terraform gotchas and pitfalls, including count limitations, zero-downtime deployment gotchas, valid plans can fail, refactoring problems, and eventual consistency.

 The book includes dozens of code samples.
 You can find the code here: https://github.com/brikis98/terraform-up-and-running-code.

 Yevgeniy (Jim) Brikman is the co-founder of Gruntwork, a company that offers DevOps as a Service.
-Gruntwork makes extensive use of Terraform to help customers get up and running on AWS with DevOps best practices and world-class infrastructure, all in just 1-2 weeks.
+Gruntwork makes extensive use of Terraform to help customers get their entire infrastructure, defined as code, in about a day.

 Jim is also the author of another O'Reilly book called Hello, Startup: A Programmer's Guide to Building Products, Technologies, and Teams, which has a 4.9/5 rating on Amazon and 4.5/5 rating on GoodReads.
 Previously, he worked as a software engineer at LinkedIn, TripAdvisor, Cisco Systems, and Thomson Financial and got his BS and Masters at Cornell University.
 For more info, check out ybrikman.com.

-Terraform: Up & Running is available at the online stores below and at your local bookstore.
+Terraform: Up & Running, 1st edition is available at the online stores below and at your local bookstore.